 Kamau Bilal is an African American filmmaker.
 His short film Baby Brother held it’s World Premiere at Sundance in 2018, it’s International Premiere at Sheffield Doc/Fest and was supported by the Points North Institute.
 The film was selected as one of seven shorts to participate in the Sundance Short Film Theatrical Tour, where it will be shown in four countries and over seventy cities.
 His work has been featured in the The NYTimes, Filmmaker Magazine, Hammer To Nail & No Film School, among others.
 His previous short film, Crown Candy co-directed with David Wilson premiered at DOC NYC and won the grand jury prize at the St. Louis International Film Festival, an Academy Award qualifying event.
-In 2016, he photographed the HBO commissioned documentary Stories Women Tell, directed by Tracy Droz Tragos (Rich Hill), which premiered at the Tribeca Film Festival and aired on HBO.
+In 2016, he photographed the HBO commissioned and Emmy nominated documentary Stories Women Tell, directed by Tracy Droz Tragos (Rich Hill), which premiered at the Tribeca Film Festival and aired on HBO.
 As an editor, he cut the NYTimes Critics pick A Stray directed by Musa Syeed (Valley of Saints), and premiered at SXSW 2016.
 He teaches film production classes at the University of Missouri, where he is infusing a new generation of filmmakers with a desire to reject the expensive industrial process, currently known in our industry.
 With the hope that average people alike will be given the time and space to speak in the language of cinema.
 He is based in the Midwest.